-$$P(MHC) = P{mhc}^{fwd} = P{mhc}(D{mhc}) \ge 1 - F_L\left(\frac{D{RSU}}{2} - R\right).$$ (27)
+$$P(MHC) = P{\rm mhc}^{\rm fwd} = P{\rm mhc}(D{\rm mhc})$$ $$\geq 1 - F_L\left(\frac{D{\rm RSU}}{2} - R\right). \quad (27)$$

 We next validated our mathematical analysis by means of simulation.
-In order to consider more realistic wireless conditions, we implemented our overhearing optimization for GeoSAC using OMNeT++ and the Mixim framework.
+To consider more realistic wireless conditions, we implemented our overhearing optimization for GeoSAC using OMNeT++ and the Mixim framework.
 Mixim is a framework for a wireless ad hoc network for the OMNeT++ simulator.
-It provides the 802.11 MAC layer and many physical layer models (including the widely accepted path-loss, shadowing and large and small-scale fading models [26] [27] [28]).
+It provides the 802.11 MAC layer and many physical layer models (including the widely accepted path loss, shadowing, and large- and small-scale fading models [26]-[28]).
 The simulation scenario consists of a road segment where vehicles travel within a homogeneous flow.
 The vehicles' starting positions are generated using an exponential distribution.
-The speed and density are defined by the type of scenario: urban, city beltway, highway and sparse; so the number of nodes involved in the simulation changes depending on the vehicular density.
-At the end of the road segment, nodes enter a GeoSAC area ( $D{RSU}$ ) meters long) where an RSU is placed half-way ( $D{RSU}/2$ from the area border).
-The vehicles are equipped with a standard 802.11g MAC layer, with a bitrate of 6Mb/s.
-When the simulation starts, vehicles are first excluded from the results' recollection because they were already located inside the GeoSAC area, but they are needed to build the multi-hop chain and to allow the subsequent vehicles to be configured.
-When a node receives the first Router Advertisement after crossing the area border, its configuration time is recorded.
+The speed and density are defined by the type of scenario: urban, city beltway, highway, and sparse; therefore, the number of nodes involved in the simulation changes depending on the vehicular density.
+At the end of the road segment, nodes enter a GeoSAC area ( $D{\rm RSU}$ ) meters long), where an RSU is placed half-way ( $D{\rm RSU}/2$ from the area border).
+The vehicles are equipped with a standard 802.11g MAC layer with a bit rate of 6 Mb/s.
+When the simulation starts, the vehicles are first excluded from the results' recollection because they were already located inside the GeoSAC area, but they are needed to build the multihop chain and to allow the subsequent vehicles to be configured.
+When a node receives the first RA after crossing the area border, its configuration time is recorded.
 Each simulation is run 20 times using the same topology with a different seed, and for each parameter set, 50 different topologies are generated.
+The results are averaged on a population of at least $1000 \times nCars$ values, where nCars depends on the chosen vehicular density.
+Because the road segment length is 15 km, in the worst case, this value is approximately 150.
+The parameters used in the simulations are summarized in Table I.